open-innovations/northumbria-culture-connect/src/landing/_data/content_block/hero.md

-# Placing data about culture in the hands of those than can use it
+# Placing data about culture in the hands of those that can use it

 (DRAFT CONTENT)